THE ADVISORY BOARD

 David Rudovsky is a founding partner of Kairys, Rudovsky, Messing & Feinberg, LLP.
 He has practiced in the civil rights and criminal defense fields for over forty years, including cases on police and governmental misconduct, prisoners’ rights, first amendment freedoms, and racial discrimination.
 Mr. Rudovsky has argued two significant civil rights cases in the United States Supreme Court: Mitchell v.
 Forsyth (1985) (immunity of Attorney General for illegal electronic surveillance) and City of Canton v.
 Harris (1989) (liability of municipalities for civil rights violations by police).
 He has also prepared numerous amicus briefs in civil rights cases in the Supreme Court and has argued scores of civil rights and criminal law cases in the federal and state courts.
 Since 1987, Mr. Rudovsky has been a Senior Fellow at the University of Pennsylvania School of Law where he teaches courses in Constitutional Criminal Procedure, Criminal Law, and Evidence.
 Mr. Rudovsky has written a number of practice books for civil rights and criminal cases.
 These include Police Misconduct: Law & Litigation and The Law of Arrest, Search and Seizure in Pennsylvania.
 In addition, Mr. Rudovsky has written a number of scholarly articles in law reviews on civil rights and the criminal justice system.
 Mr. Rudovsky is President of the Board of Directors of the Defender Association of Philadelphia and is Vice President of the Board of the Pennsylvania Innocence Project.
 In 1986, Mr. Rudovsky was a recipient of the MacArthur Foundation Fellowship for his work in Criminal Justice.
 He has also been honored by the Philadelphia Bar Foundation with the Judge Gerald F. Flood Award for Public Interest Accomplishments, the ACLU Civil Liberties Award, and the Philadelphia Bar Association Cesare Beccaria Award for Criminal Justice.

-Robert Schwartz co-founded Juvenile Law Center in 1975 and has been its executive director since 1982.In his career at Juvenile Law Center, Schwartz has represented dependent and delinquent children in Pennsylvania juvenile and appellate courts; brought class-action litigation over institutional conditions and probation functions; testified in Congress before House and Senate committees; and spoken in over 30 states on matters related to children and the law.
+Robert Schwartz co-founded Juvenile Law Center in 1975 and was its executive director from 1982-2015.In his career at Juvenile Law Center, Schwartz has represented dependent and delinquent children in Pennsylvania juvenile and appellate courts; brought class-action litigation over institutional conditions and probation functions; testified in Congress before House and Senate committees; and spoken in over 30 states on matters related to children and the law.
 Schwartz’s career has not been limited to Pennsylvania, but has included fighting nationally and internationally for juvenile rights.
 Schwartz chaired the American Bar Association’s Commission on Youth at Risk from 2011-2013.
 From 1992-98 and 2006-08, he was chair of the Juvenile Justice Committee of the American Bar Association’s Criminal Justice Section.
 In 1993 he also co-authored the American Bar Association’s report,America’s Children at Risk; and in 1995 he helped author a follow-up report on youth’s access to quality lawyers,A Call for Justice.
 In 1993 he visited South Africa to help develop a legal system for children, and was invited to China in 2010 to speak to judges and lawyers about sentencing of youth.
 From 1996-2006, Schwartz was a member of the MacArthur Foundation Research Network on Adolescent Development and Juvenile Justice.
 As part of the Network, he co-edited Youth on Trial: A Developmental Perspective on Juvenile Justice (University of Chicago Press: 2000).
 From 1996-99 he was a gubernatorial appointee to the Pennsylvania Commission on Crime and Delinquency.
 From 1991 to 2012, he was a gubernatorial appointee to the Commission’s Juvenile Justice and Delinquency Prevention Committee, which is the State Advisory Group that distributes federal funds in Pennsylvania and advises the governor regarding juvenile justice policy.
 Schwartz in 2005 became chair of the Advisory Committee to the Children’s Rights Division of Human Rights Watch.
 From 2003-2012, Schwartz chaired the Board of the Philadelphia Youth Network.
 Schwartz is the recipient of numerous awards, including the Andrew Hamilton Award, presented by the Philadelphia Bar Association “for exemplary service in the public interest,” the Reginald Heber Smith Award, presented by the National Legal Aid and Defender Association, the Livingston Hall Award, presented by the American Bar Association, and the Stephen M. Cahn Award, presented by the National Association of Counsel for Children for career achievement.
 Schwartz is a graduate of Temple University School of Law and of Haverford College, which in 2011 also awarded him an honorary degree.